 Your body converts a form of sugar called glucose into energy.
 This process requires a number of different steps.
 One important component in the process is an enzyme known as aldolase.
-Aldolase can be found throughout the body; concentrations are highest in the muscles and liver.
+Aldolase can be found throughout the body, but concentrations are highest in skeletal muscle and liver.

 The aldolase test measures the amount of aldolase in your blood.
 Increased levels of this enzyme may indicate a serious health problem.

 Elevated aldolase is usually a sign of muscle or liver damage.
 For example, muscle damage from a heart attack releases aldolase in large quantities.
 Liver damage, such as cirrhosis, raises aldolase levels as well.

 In the past, the aldolase test was used to look for liver or muscle damage.
 Today, doctors use more specific blood tests, including:

 The aldolase test is no longer used routinely.
 However, it may be ordered if you have muscular dystrophy.
 It can also be used to assess rare genetic disorders of the skeletal muscles, such as dermatomyositis and polymyositis.

 The aldolase test is a blood test, so you will be required to give a blood sample.
 The sample will usually be taken by a technician.
 They will insert a needle into a vein of your arm or hand and collect the blood in a tube.
 The sample will be sent to a lab for analysis and the results will be reported to your doctor, who will review them with you.

 You may experience some discomfort, such as pain at the test site, when the blood sample is drawn.
 There may also be some brief, mild pain or throbbing at the site after the test.

 In general, the risks of a blood test are minimal.
 Potential risks include: